riti215/Youtube_Data_Pipeline/README.md

 The Project involves extracting data from YouTube using the YouTube API.
 Python is used to transform the collected raw data.
-The project is deployed on Airflow with EC2 instance for automation.
+It is deployed on Airflow with EC2 instance for automation.
 The final transformed data is stored on Amazon S3 for easy access and backup.
 Additionally, the project loads the structured/tabular data into Amazon Redshift for further analysis and querying, creating a comprehensive data pipeline.

 This end-to-end pipeline ensures seamless data extraction, transformation, storage, and integration, enabling valuable insights from YouTube data to be easily accessible and analyzed in a structured format.